 Sushant Singh Rajput death: NCB to summon Sara Ali Khan, Rakul Preet Singh, Simone Khambatta

-They were named by actor Rhea Chakraborty while she was being interrogated between September 6 and September 9mumbai Updated: Sep 21, 2020 15:56 IST
+Sushant Singh Rajput death: NCB to summon Sara Ali Khan, Rakul Preet Singh, Simone Khambattamumbai Updated: Sep 22, 2020 00:05 IST

 The Narcotics Control Bureau (NCB), which is investigating the drug angle in Bollywood actor Sushant Singh Rajput’s death, will issue summons to actors Sara Ali Khan, Rakul Preet Singh and designer Simone Khambatta this week.